Interested in Becoming Honors Faculty?

 - In addition to the courses previously mentioned, Honors also have Honors Courses by Contract which allow a one-to-one student/professor relationship.
 These courses are created by an arrangement between the student and the professor.
-Here is the link to a copy of the Honors Contract.
-The first page will explain its uses.
+Provided is a link to what student's see when they contract an Honors contract and a faculty page about the Honors Contract that can be helpful in forming a best-practice based contracts.

 We hope you will become one of our Honors Faculty in the coming years.

 If you are not ready to become Honors Faculty but would like to become involved in Honors at another level, here are several ways you can help.